josh-works/josh-works.github.io/_pages/turing.md

 permalink: /turing
 ---

-_2021 Update: I endorse Turing less strongly than I once did.
-It's still best of breed, and I'll do what I can to help you be successful, but the confidence which which I can endorse it has gone down dramatically.
-I don't have a recommendation for what else you "ought" to do.
-Sorry._
+_2021 Update: I endorse Turing a bit less strongly than I once did.
+It's still best-of-breed, and I'll do what I can to help you be successful.
+From a pedagogical perspective, there are some portions of the daily/weekly cadence that are very high-value, and some that are less so.
+Time and energy is a critical resource, and in some ways the program doesn't protect the student's reserves of these components as I might wish it did._

+_I attended in 2017.
+It's a great fit for many people._

+_The program has evolved since 2017, so the experience I'm writing about below might not be the experience you'd have over the next year, especially because I attended pre-Covid, and thus was in-person._

+_I don't speak for Turing, and have no formal association with the program, besides being an alum who wants to see Turing and all Turing students/alumni be as successful as possible._

+Hi there! 👋

 You might be curious about [the Turing School of Software and Design](https://www.turing.io/), or software development in general.